treneff/trenello_task_manager/README.md

 python3, postgreSQL and Flask installations will be required to run the application

 To build the database structure and seed with starter data follow the steps in your terminal.
-1. access the project within the backend folder
-2. createdb trenello_task_manager
+1. createdb trenello_task_manager
-3. psql -d trenello_task_manager -f db/task_manager.sql
+2. psql -d trenello_task_manager -f db/task_manager.sql
-4. python3 console .py
+3. python3 console .py

 Then to initiate the application: